Jackrekirby/minecraft-ca-ts/readme.md

 - [ ] Fix duplicate pistons in double piston extender when powered incorrectly
 - [ ] Remove defaults from blocks (maybe have explicit default function)
 - [x] Convert blocks to use prototypes to improve efficiency / performance
+- [ ] Add touch support
+- [ ] Add controller support
+- [ ] Split index.ts into more files
+- [ ] Support Full Screen Canvas
+- [x] Add basic command line
+- [ ] Add bitmap font rendering
+- [ ] Prevent texture bleeding on atlas
+- [ ] Grid size should be based on pixel width of block, large screens should remain at unit grid size longer
+- [ ] if updates are faster than the frame rate then do not render (do not wait to render before processing next step)